seanpmaxwell/Trool/trool/README.md

 - Open Excel, LibreOffice Calc, or some other spreadsheet tool of your choice.

-- A **Fact** is an instance-object or array of instance-objects, which you want to update based on conditions which may change over time.
+- A **Fact** is an instance-object or array of instance-objects, which you want to update based on conditions that may change over time.
 Create at least one decision-table on the spreadsheet so you can update a fact.

 - You must follow the format closely for setting up a decision-table.
 Trool may spit out errors if